How Often Should You Change Your Humidifier Pad?

-A water panel or a humidifier pad is a medium in which your home air collects moisture to increase humidity inside during the hot season.
+A water panel or a humidifier pad is a medium in which your home air collects moisture to increase the humidity inside during the hot season.
 When indoor humidity is low, water flows to the pad and air gathered blown over to distribute the water inform of moisture.

 Why change a humidifier pad?

 The water used on the pad comes from tap water used in your home.
 Scientifically, tap water contains certain minerals that accumulate on the humidifier over a specified period.
 The accumulation reduces the effectiveness of the humidifier.
-Also, it is changed for the following reasons:

 - Maximize its performance